simatic-ax/standardizer-tutorial-lib/doc/setup.md

 Before we continue with that tutorial, you've to login into the AX registry to be able to install the AX SDK.

-1. click on `Log in to AX to download extensions and Aax packages`
+1. click on `Log in to AX to download extensions and Apax packages`

     ![login](./images/login-1.png)